Opening: 2018/10/27, 16:00-18:00

 Address: ShanghART M50, Bldg.
 16, 50 Moganshan Rd., Putuo District, Shanghai, China 200060

 ShanghART M50 is pleased to present Nabuqi’s solo exhibition Do real things happen in moments of rationality? from October 27th to December 19th.
-This is Nabuqi’s first solo exhibition in Shanghai and will present her most recent works of installation and sculpture.
+This is Nabuqi’s first solo exhibition in Shanghai and presents her most recent works of installation.

 During this exhibition, Nabuqi considers the exhibition space a unified entirety to make site-specific installations or sculptures.
 From her past exhibition Cold Nights in UCCA in 2017, the artist continues the idea of viewing the space as the whole installation and to extend the exhibition space into the internal part of the artwork.
 The setup, which replaces the traditional language of sculptures, asks the audience to enter into and be surrounded by Nabuqi’s artworks, instead of simply viewing or gazing at the physical art pieces.